William Patrick Patterson

-William Patrick Patterson is a spiritual teacher of the Fourth Way, an esoteric teaching of self-development brought to the West by G. I. Gurdjieff.
-Patterson is also an author, filmmaker and speaker on spiritual themes, including the Fourth Way, being and becoming, Advaita Vedanta, self-awakening, self-observation, esoteric Christianity, and conscious-body-breath-impressions.
-He is the editor-in-chief of The Gurdjieff Journal.
+William Patrick Patterson (January 31, 1937 - July 7, 2023) was a spiritual teacher of the Fourth Way, an esoteric teaching of self-development brought to the West by G. I. Gurdjieff.
+Patterson was also an author, filmmaker and speaker on spiritual themes, including the Fourth Way, being and becoming, Advaita Vedanta, self-awakening, self-observation, esoteric Christianity, and conscious-body-breath-impressions.
+He was the editor-in-chief of The Gurdjieff Journal.

 Biography

 Patterson was born in Pittsburgh, Pennsylvania.
 He was an exchange student at the University of Vienna and graduated from Bowling Green State University with a B.A. degree in English and minors in philosophy and psychology.
 He worked in New York for IBM, J. Walter Thompson, BBD&O and Harcourt Brace.
 He founded and edited In New York magazine and ran it for five years before selling it in 1969.
 Thereafter, he was the editor-in-chief of Food Management magazine and high-tech editor of Industry Week magazine.
-He resides in California.
+He resided in California and died in 2023.